sil7en/flask-react-seo-content-tool/README.md

 ### First time only:

-to create new project move to fronent folder and then execute:
+to create new project move to frontend folder and then execute:
 ```
 cd frontend
-npx create-react-app . --template typescript
+yarn create react-app . --template typescript
 ```

 add this at bottom package.json file: